 An Excellent Choice for Your Future!

-NHTI, Concord's Community College is a fully accredited Community College in Concord, NH, offering associate degrees and certificates in 65 programs including accounting, business, computers, criminal justice, education, engineering technologies, environmental sciences, general studies, human service, nursing, health sciences, and liberal arts.
+NHTI, Concord's Community College is a fully accredited Community College in Concord, NH, offering associate degrees and certificates in over 80 programs including accounting, business, computers, criminal justice, education, engineering technologies, environmental sciences, general studies, human service, nursing, health sciences, and liberal arts.

 Some of the top reasons students choose NHTI?

 NHTI is your most affordable option in higher education.
 Below you can compare the cost of a typical 3-credit course to costs of other private and public institutions.
 You can see more at Tuition and Fees.